Published on May 11th, 2016 | by Ozlem Avcioglu0

 Masai Mara, Kenya

 Kenya is Africa’s most popular safari destination and the Masai Mara Reserve is the most popular wildlife park in Kenya.
+You can find out the best time to go on safari here.
 From July – October you can witness the incredible migration of millions of wildebeest and zebra.
 Africa’s most popular safari destination boasts effortless vistas and dramatic game viewing.
 Masai Mara remains most visited, with rolling grasslands and scattered acacia woodland home to the Big Five.
+For the Maasai Mara luxury safari you can visit us here for more details information about the Masai mara national reserve.

 Serengeti National Park Tanzania